The Secret Garden

 Furthermore, there had been many plant deaths of large shrubs and some trees such as Mahonia, Cherry and Cotoneaster.
 With investigation we concluded that honey fungus was prevalent in the soil which reduced the plant choices considerably.

 Immediate screening was needed from the houses and some semi mature Quercus ilex were sourced, however gate access into the site was too tight for these specimens so they were craned over the boundary wall.

 My design included as much of the original garden as possible, and I used curves to enhance secrecy and allow for hidden features.
 Seating areas are enveloped and softened by planting which gives a relaxed atmosphere throughout.

 Plant selection was a little tricky with half the garden in shade and the other in sun, clay soil and honey fungus.
 I replaced the lost trees with Parrotia persica and Gleditsia triacanthus Sunburst as semi mature specimens, again craned over the wall.
 Once the structure was in place, I filled in with beautiful perennials, grasses, bulbs, ferns and climbers to ensure a feast for the eyes in every season.

 Increasing biodiversity was a big part of this scheme and many plants were selected for pollinators and birds.
 However, much as though we wished to encourage and support wildlife into the garden, we had to draw the line at the deer who ate everything.

 I have been working on this garden for 5 years and continue to oversee it’s development alongside a skilled gardener.
-Working in collaboration with the architect, lighting designer, quantity surveyor, interior designer and builder meant the client obtained the best result for the house and garden, and he is truly delighted and in love with the outcome.
+It is rare to find a client who puts as much emphasis and importance to a garden, and I have truly enjoyed watching this design develop into a tranquil and established garden – and he is truly delighted and in love with the outcome.